7 Best Festival Tech Essentials UK 2026: The Under-£80 Kit That Survives a Wet Weekend in a Field

 A note on signal and eSIMs

 One last thing worth mentioning, because it doesn’t fit cleanly into the kit list: signal at UK festivals in 2026 is meaningfully better than it was, but it’s still inconsistent.
-EE has the strongest coverage at Glastonbury (which it sponsors), Three has improved at Latitude, and Vodafone is still patchy at Reading.
+With Glastonbury resting this year, the pressure moves to the other big sites – Three has improved at Latitude, EE is generally the strongest network at the large southern festivals, and Vodafone is still patchy at Reading.
 If you’re on a smaller network, an eSIM from Airalo or Holafly for the weekend is £8-£12 and gives you a backup line – useful for splitting groups, less useful for solo trips.
-The Guardian’s reporting on Glastonbury connectivity has good background if you want to read more on this.
+We covered how the switching works in our guide to eSIMs for UK travellers, and the same logic applies in a Suffolk field as it does in Spain.
+The Guardian’s reporting on festival connectivity has good background if you want to read more.

 What’s the one piece of festival tech you’ve stopped bothering to bring – and what replaced it?
 I’d love to hear what’s actually made it into your bag for this year’s run.